meteor/meteor/v3-docs/docs/about/roadmap.md

 -----------

-For more completed items, refer to our [changelog](https://docs.meteor.com/changelog.html).
+For more completed items, refer to our [changelog](https://docs.meteor.com/about/roadmap.html).

-Todo: Add short descriptions to each item